 As Forrest got older his favorite past time was to play wrestle with daddy.

-What was your favorite scene you were in from Hachi: A Dog’s Tale?
+What was your favorite scene from Hachi: A Dog’s Tale?

 What an actor!
 So dramatic!